data-doge/blue-ridge-labs-fellowship-code-sample/user-service.md

+*walkthrough: how customized email notifications are delivered to cobudget users - part3 / 5*

 ### `UserService#send_recent_activity_email`

 uses an instance of `RecentActivityService` to (1) check if a user has `recent_activity`, and (2) if they do, send an email to them